-The new LED signs suffered weather damage and had to be replaced.
+The new LED signs suffered weather damage and had to be replaced in 2016.
 Areas of peeling paint on the marquee were scraped and repainted.
 Because the two decorative scrolls on the west side of the marquee overhang were peeling badly due to the contraction and expansion of the underlying metal, they were covered with flexion-resistant alupanel, and the scroll design was recreated on the covering.
 The light bulbs in the spheres atop the marquee tower and the downlights that illuminate the sidewalk under the marquee overhang were replaced with LED bulbs.

 2012 – Hail repair, signboard renovation